huggingface/community-events/whisper-fine-tuning-sprint/README.md

 However, we strongly encourage participants to make use of Common Voice's other splits, *e.g.* `"train"` and `"validation"`.
 For most languages, the Common Voice dataset offers already a decent amount of training data.
 It is usually always advantageous to collect additional data.
-To do so, the participants are in a first step encouraged to search the Hugging Face Hub for additional audio data, for example by selecting the category ["speech-processing"](https://huggingface.co/datasets?task_categories=task_categories:speech-processing&sort=downloads).
+To do so, the participants are in first step encouraged to search the Hugging Face Hub for additional audio data, for example by selecting the category ["speech-processing"](https://huggingface.co/datasets?task_categories=task_categories:speech-processing&sort=downloads).
 All datasets that are available on the Hub can be downloaded via the 🤗 Datasets library in the same way Common Voice is downloaded.